nkklobodu/tinyml-in-twi/README.md

 # TinyML in Twi: Voice-Controlled Lamp for Home Automation in Ghanaian Homes

 > [!IMPORTANT]
-> The README is incomplete—yet.
+> The README is not complete—yet.
 > Stay tuned.
 It will be ready soon.

 <!-- image of project -->